leotorrealba/Translator_KMP/README.md

 # Translator KMP

-Translator KMP is a Kotlin Multiplatform Mobile application that allows users to translate text between different languages.
+Translator KMP is a Kotlin Multiplatform Mobile (KMM) application designed to provide seamless text and voice translation between various languages.
+Built with a shared core logic in Kotlin, it offers a consistent experience on both Android (Jetpack Compose) and iOS (SwiftUI) platforms.
+Key features include real-time text translation, voice-to-text input, language selection with quick swapping, and a history of past translations.
+The project leverages modern technologies such as Ktor for networking, SQLDelight for local data storage, and Coroutines for asynchronous operations, all structured to maximize code sharing and maintainability across platforms.

 ## Technologies Used